-Throughout July we have been preparing the soil and spending our spare time in the morning fog and winter sun planting our beautiful little seedlings.
+Throughout July we prepared the soil and spent our spare time in the morning fog and winter sun planting our beautiful little seedlings.
 There is nothing more soul enriching than spending time in nature.
-I am forever grateful to mother nature for the relaxation and happiness she imparts.

 This winter we will plant around 1500 trees and shrubs in the Bee Arboretum.
 This will be coupled with the great work of our partners, the Beechworth Urban Landcare & Sustainability Group, who are planting trees we have donated all across our district as we work towards our goal of 10,000 trees for bees.

-I’m absolutely delighted that already we’ve been approached by Trust for Nature to use the Bee Arboretum to conduct an annual bird count.
+We have been approached by Trust for Nature to use the Bee Arboretum to conduct an annual bird count.
 Data gathered will demonstrate the benefit of the plantings for birds.
-I am so looking forward to seeing the science demonstrate just how beneficial trees are to attracting more birds as the trees grow and the coexistence of all the various species reliant on native flora.
+We are looking forward to seeing the science demonstrate just how beneficial trees are to attracting more birds as the trees grow and the coexistence of all the various species reliant on native flora.

 Thanks to the Sustainable Farms Project, Wheen Bee Foundation, ANU’s Power Pollinators, Trees for Bees New Zealand – A guide to Planting for Bees, Dr Douglas Sommerville NSW DPI – Honey and Pollen Flora of South Eastern Australia and the Victorian Department of Sustainability & Environment – Reedy Creek Local Native Plants List.

 Here is the list of trees we are planting and details of when the trees and shrubs flower.
 Please remember that these plants are being planted in a test environment and may not be suitable for all climates and areas.